Blondshell: BAUM (2017–2020)

 Teitelbaum had posted songs to SoundCloud as early as 2014.
 After leaving USC Thornton, Teitelbaum began her music career under the name BAUM.
-She released three singles in 2017: "First", "Hot Water", and "Effortless", the latter of which was premiered by Wonderland.
+She released three singles in 2017: "First", "Hot Water", and "Effortless", the last of which was premiered by Wonderland.
 The release of "Hot Water" was marked with an August 2017 concert at Rockwood Music Hall in New York.
 In February 2018, she released the single "This Body", a body positivity-themed song which was premiered by Billboard and Nylon and was used by Target for their "No Body Like Mine" campaign.
 Initially teasing a debut album entitled First for a spring 2018 release, she instead released the EP Ungodly on March 16, 2018, with production by Oak Felder proteges The Orphanage (Trevor Brown and Zaire Koalo), who had previously co-produced Demi Lovato's "Sorry Not Sorry").
 That same month, she performed at South by Southwest, her first festival appearance, and was featured on the festival's official 2018 playlist.
 She was scheduled to perform in April at Boston's Middle East nightclub with singer Dagny but cancelled due to bronchitis.
 She was on Spotify's curated playlists "Out Now" and "Young & Free".

 Teitelbaum was inactive for much of the year that followed, in part due to personal turmoil including her mother's death, a breakup with her boyfriend, and a split with her manager.
 She returned in May 2019 with the single "Fuckboy", followed in August by "Bad Kid", whose music video was filmed in Iceland.
 "Fuckboy" was intended as the lead single of a second, longer EP, entitled Curve, to be released that fall, and a music video was filmed for a planned third single, "Girls Who Like You", although neither ultimately materialized.
 Another single, a cover of Mac Miller's "Dunno", was released on December 3, 2019.